Nokia burned by EU for assisting Iran with monitoring technology

 “You can’t track keywords,” said Mrs Dinne.

 The U.N. and EU have several issues to address, like sanctions that are already in place against Iran with technology being one of them.
 It’s not clear how or if Nokia has violated existing export of its surveillance products.
 According to Nokia it is in full compliance of the law.
 The European Parliament is set to bring a resolution forward banning the export of the technology.
+The resolution “strongly criticizes international companies, and notably Nokia/Siemens, for providing the Iranian authorities with the necessary censorship and surveillance technology, thus being instrumental to persecution and arrests of Iranian dissidents”.
+Parliament called on the EU institutions immediately to “ban the export of surveillance technology by European companies to governments and countries such as Iran”.

 Recent media reports have speculated about Nokia Siemens Networks’ role in providing monitoring capability to Iran.
 Nokia Siemens Networks has provided Lawful Intercept capability solely for the monitoring of local voice calls in Iran.
 Nokia Siemens Networks has not provided any deep packet inspection, web censorship or Internet filtering capability to Iran.